 One of the other sources for Titanium String Lock Insert Blocks claims to be made of the highest grade available and suggest that other options are “very low grade”.
 Here’s what some people might consider a red flag.
 Advertising in absolutes and also disparaging the competition.
 And then the strength advertised would indicate Ti 6Al 4V, which is just an average strength in the realm of titanium alloys.
 Not the highest.
 Just “average”.

 “Are there stronger grades out there for Floyds?” you ask.
 Sure.
-The titanium in the Titanium Tremolo System they made for Floyd Rose was over 25% stronger than the “just average” mentioned above.
+The titanium in the Floyd Rose Titanium Tremolo System is over 25% stronger than the “just average” mentioned above.
 Talk about taking it over the top.
 Just sayin’.

 Now… that 25% stronger sounds awesome, doesn’t it?!?
-Except they does not manufacture these little square Titanium String Lock Insert Blocks for your average Floyd.
-Just the official round ones for the official Titanium Floyd.
+Except the 25% stronger is not what is used for these little square Titanium String Lock Insert Blocks for your day-to-day average Floyd.

 Let me show you something.
 This following photo contains actual 2 sets Titanium String Lock Insert Blocks that I purchased.
 One set is the Floyd Rose offering, which is believed to be made by KTS.
 The other is not from Floyd or any company officially associated with Floyd.
 They are mixed in with each other.
 You can click on it for a larger version.